 Great news for Filipinos looking to start a business.
 The government launched a lending program called Pondo sa Pagbabago at Pag-asenso (P3).

-They started the program last March and is ongoing.
-As per earlier reports, they will lend money to 10, 500 micro, small and medium entrepreneurs (MSMEs) this year alone.
-“The P3 is designed to bring down the interest rate at which micro-finance is made available to micro enterprises,” said Trade Secretary Ramon Lopez.
+“The P3 is designed to bring down the interest rate at which micro-finance is made available to micro-enterprises,” said Trade Secretary Ramon Lopez.

 So who can borrow from this lending program?

 With a Php19 billion worth of funds for the next five years, P3 aims to finance micro, small, and medium businesses.
 Furthermore, they want to eliminate the 5-6 lending that charges 20% interest per month.

 Please note: Only those with existing businesses and are able to pay are qualified under the program.
 The loan will be exclusively used for business.